Air Traffic Controllers

 It is highly likely as robots can do this job because they have eyes and can learn about air traffic control.

-Mike (Highly likely) says
+Mike (Highly likely) 3 years ago

 Unmanned Traffic Management is being currently tested.
 If it succeeds, Air Traffic Controllers will decrease in numbers as UTM spreads as a result of the increase of unmanned aircraft traffic in the skies.